The Breadwinner (2017 film)

-The Breadwinner is a 2017 adult animated drama film from Irish animation studio Cartoon Saloon directed by Nora Twomey.
-Based on the best-selling novel by Deborah Ellis, the film was an international co-production between Canada, the Republic of Ireland and Luxembourg, and received a limited release on 17 November 2017.
+The Breadwinner is a 2017 animated drama film from Irish animation studio Cartoon Saloon.
+Based on the 2001 novel, it was directed by Nora Twomey.
+The film was an international co-production between Canada, the Republic of Ireland and Luxembourg.

-The film had its world premiere at the 2017 Toronto International Film Festival in September.
-The Breadwinner received a nomination for Best Animated Feature at the 90th Academy Awards, but lost to Coco.
+The film had its world premiere at the 2017 Toronto International Film Festival on 8 September, 2017 and received a limited release on 17 November.
+It received positive reviews from critics and received a nomination for Best Animated Feature at the 90th Academy Awards.